mcdonc/breakonthru/README.txt

 You might play around with pjsua.conf --ec-tail and related options to try to get some echo cancellation wrt front door speaker feeding back into front door mic.
 My limited attempts at this were not successful.

+Why do I use gpiozero instead of RPi.GPIO?
+I used the former initially, but I had problems where sending volage to the output pin (for the door unlock) would trigger the input pin (for the callbutton detector).
+It would also sometimes trigger with AC power fluctuations (hilariously the call button would trigger when I turned my soldering iron or box fan on or off).
+I didn't get to the bottom of this, but switching to gpiozero made the problem go away.